e271828e/Flight.jl/docs/notes/design/framework_spec.md

 passed index, symmetric with `ticks(tick)`; `rhs` takes no index (row 147, amending row 116).
-One gate serves all three tick-sensitive blocks — due-ness is per component, per boundary, never per stage — and `t*`'s empty due set is **arity selection, not an index trick**: no sentinel index fails every gate (a `D = 1, Φ = 0` entry passes at all of them), so the `t*` iteration runs the zero-arg arities, whose compiled bodies contain no discrete entries ([§8.5][s8-5]).
+One gate serves all three tick-sensitive blocks — due-ness is per component, per boundary, never per stage — and `t*`'s empty due set is **arity selection, not an index trick** (rows 147, 185), so the `t*` iteration runs the zero-arg arities, whose compiled bodies contain no discrete entries ([§8.5][s8-5]).
 Across passes these bodies communicate only through the stores and the table, so the [seams](#g-seam) between passes cost nothing — no values cross them. **Within** a pass one kind of value does: a